swcarpentry/DEPRECATED-boot-camps/sql/sql.md

 one table with every row of the other - it creates a cross-product of the sets of rows.
 We need to tell SQL how the tables are related.
+Remember that you are smarter than your computer!

 To do this we indicated which columns provide the link between the two tables using the word ON.